 6. Add a jumper line that connects line two to line three and an outlet hose connected to four.
 Begin pushing clean water through the system with the outlet hose draining into a sink or drain.

 7. Continue cycling until there is nothing but water going through the system.

 8. Now flush the line with PBW Liquid or LCC.
 Caustic solutions have specific dosing.
 The brewers manual suggests caustic solutions as the best practice for line cleaning, but Wonder says many people prefer using Powdered Brewery Wash (PBW).
 “It’s aces, I love it to death,” she said.
 “I use it all over my house, I use it all over the brewery.
-It’s a lot more environmentally friendly.
 It doesn't have the need for such precision in dosing and can be handled by people with a lot less chemical experiences.”

 9. Once ready, run the solution through the line until the output runs clear.
 Then you can begin recirculating the cleaning agent throughout the system by moving the output hose from the sink or drain into the bucket of cleaning solution to form a loop.